Click here to view my curriculum vitae.

 In 2017, I joined the Department of Sociology at Yale University as a doctoral student.

 I am a Junior Fellow at the Yale Center for Cultural Sociology, as well as a Junior Fellow for the Initiative on Religion, Politics, and Society at the Yale MacMillan Center.
 My research blends cultural sociology and comparative-historical methods to study charisma, religion, and power, specifically interactions between charismatic Christian communities and political structures in society.
-Currently, I have two developing projects: one researching early modern Britain and the Puritan settlement in Massachusetts Bay colony in the 17th century, and the second investigating the culture of American evangelical higher education.
+Currently, I am researching early modern Britain and the Puritan settlement in Massachusetts Bay colony in the 17th century as a way to further examine theories of transcendence, collective effervescence, and charisma within religious communities.
 I am also interested in cultural trauma during and following imperial projects, as well as white Christian nationalism, the 2007 U.S. financial crisis, and the 2016 U.S. Presidential election.

 I earned a B.A. in History from Gordon College in Wenham, Massachusetts in 2010, where I focused on classical literature, ancient religion, and medieval art and spiritual-political intersections.
 I presented my senior thesis, entitled "Hagia Sophia: Political and Religious Crossroads" at the biennial Conference on Faith and History at George Fox University in Newberg, Oregon in 2010.